huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     #### Store the private and public keys securely

-    After following the above steps, you should find the private and public key files saved in a local directory of your system.
+    After following the preceding steps, the private and public key files are saved in a local directory of your system.
 Note down the path to those files.
 The private key is stored using the PKCS#8 (Public Key Cryptography Standards) format and is encrypted using the passphrase you specified in the [first step](#generate-the-private-key).

-    However, maintain caution in protecting the file from unauthorized access using the file permission mechanism provided by your operating system.
-It's your responsibility to secure the file when it's not being used.
+    However, maintain caution in protecting the file from unauthorized access using the file permission mechanism your operating system provides.
+You must take responsibility to secure the file when not in use.

     #### Assign the public key to a Snowflake user
     Execute the following command to assign the public key to a Snowflake user.